cc-hearts/cc-password/README.md

-# electron-password
+# cc-password

 [简体中文](./README.zh-cn.md)

-electron-password is a desktop password management tool built with Electron and Vue 3.
+cc-password is a desktop password management tool built with Electron and Vue 3.

 ## Features